-One of my goals for this year is to begin making holiday gifts before the month of November, so I’m not stressing and rushing to finish up gifts mid-December.
-One of my favorite homemade gifts to give (and keep for myself) is homemade vanilla extract, but it takes time to develop so you need to start it early.
+One of my goals for this year is to begin making holiday gifts in November, so I’m not stressing and rushing to finish up gifts mid-December.
+One of my favorite homemade gifts to give (and keep for myself) is homemade vanilla extract, but it takes time to develop so you need to start it now.

 Pure vanilla extract can be expensive to buy in the grocery store or often has water added, and imitation vanilla is gross imitation flavors and chemicals.
 Homemade vanilla extract has a richer vanilla flavor and scent because you can control the amount and type of vanilla beans that you use, and it’s much cheaper to make per ounce when you buy the vanilla beans in bulk.

 I started out making vanilla extract for myself and I promise I will never go back to store bought — the flavor really stands out in baked goods.
 Once I started making it for friends and family, they either keep asking me to give them more, or they start making it themselves.

 It’s incredibly simple to make homemade vanilla extract, even if you lack kitchen skills.
 It requires only two ingredients and about two months of waiting.
 I order my vanilla beans via Amazon because they offer free shipping, fair prices, and I’ve always received plump, moist beans.
 Many other companies sell vanilla beans in bulk, so feel free to search for the best deal for you.
 I prefer Madagascar vanilla beans (rich and creamy flavor), but you can also use Mexican vanilla beans (bold and smoky), or Tahitian vanilla beans (floral aroma and unique cherry-chocolate taste) – Amazon offers all varieties.